cthoyt/cthoyt.github.io/_posts/2025/2025-10-07-bridging-culture-and-chemistry.md

     )
 ```

-After all of this, I added a first set of curations to the Biomappings project
+After all this, I added a first set of curations to the Biomappings project in
-in
 [biopragmatics/biomappings#205](https://github.com/biopragmatics/biomappings/pull/205)
 which are stored in SSSOM within the GitHub repository.
 Normally, I commit all
 predictions, but they are so noisy and numerous, that I only committed the